 Things to Remember

-- For the Significance F, a much smaller value than the assumed confidence level means a stronger relationship.
+- For the Significance F, a value much smaller than the assumed confidence level means a stronger relationship.

 Related Articles

-- How to Use ANOVA Two Factor Without Replication in Excel
+- How to Do ANOVA in Excel